 It was also during this stage of Euromaidan that various new civil society organizations began to appear, including but not limited to “the Maidan Self-Defence, the Auto-Maidan, ‘Ne Zlyi Maidan’ (the phrase has a double meaning in Ukraine: ‘Don’t anger Maidan,’ and ‘Don’t betray Maidan’), Euromaidan SOS, Maidan Open University, the Hospital Guard, the ‘Maidan’ All-Ukrainian Association, the Civil Council of Maidan, the Civic Committee for Investigating Human Rights Abuses in Ukraine, and the ‘MaidanPost’ Media Guard” (Kvit 2014, 29-30).

 The mobilization of women was another unique characteristic to Euromaidan .
 At the early stages of the movement, women represented 41% of the protesters, an extremely high number for female participation in an Eastern European socio-political protest (Onuch and Martsenyuk 2014, 113).
 As the protests intensified, women took on a variety of roles in different organizations working on progressing the needs and desires of the protestors.
-While women took on roles that have historically been deemd “women’s roles,” such as providing food and beverages for protesters, administering medical care and transportation, coordinating logistics, cleaning, and administrative tasks (Phillips 2014, 415), they also assisted in traditionally non-female roles such as women’s defense squads (Phillips 2014, 416), confronting police on the streets, starting social media campaigns, mobilizing opposition politicians to protect and help protesters, preventing the abductions of wounded patients, and participating in the Automaidan (Dzhygyr 2014; Khromeychuk 2015, 124-125; Meter 2015).
+While women took on roles that have historically been deemed “women’s roles,” such as providing food and beverages for protesters, administering medical care and transportation, coordinating logistics, cleaning, and administrative tasks (Phillips 2014, 415), they also assisted in traditionally non-female roles such as women’s defense squads (Phillips 2014, 416), confronting police on the streets, starting social media campaigns, mobilizing opposition politicians to protect and help protesters, preventing the abductions of wounded patients, and participating in the Automaidan (Dzhygyr 2014; Khromeychuk 2015, 124-125; Meter 2015).
 While the mobilization of women was unique to Euromaidan, this does not mean that only women were participants.In fact, people from all walks of life actively participated in Maidan.

 Euromaidan consisted of many groups that often worked together, not due to a formal agreement or coalition, but because they recognized that by pushing for a new government their organizations’ platforms would stand a better chance of being incorporated into the new Ukraine.
 This unifying expectation of removing rampantly corrupt officials allowed for wide-spread cooperation amongst Ukrainians, even between groups that historically oppose one another.
 Participants of Euromaidan included “far-right nationalists, liberals and left-wing activists, church clerics and LGBT activists, office workers and residents of rural areas” and “brought together people of different ages, political views, and social backgrounds” (Shapovalova 2019, 25).
 Protesters also included entrepreneurs who were against the current tax policy, students who were against the education policy, and “police actions in Vradiyivka (arrests and detentions) (Shveda and Park 2015, 85).
 Particularly in the beginning, Ukraine’s civil activists and NGOs were vital in organizing the protests (Open Society Foundations 2019).
 While cooperation occurred throughout Euromaidan, it is important to note that these habits did not disappear once the protests ended on February 22, 2014.
 Instead, cooperation changed form as people, groups, and institutions reassessed how they wanted the new Ukraine to look.